HenkT28/Programming_For_Data_Analysis_Assignment/README.md

 * Anaconda Distribution

-The open-source Anaconda Distribution is the easiest way to perform Python/R data science and machine learning on Linux, Windows, and Mac OS X. With over 15 million users worldwide, it is the industry standard for developing, testing, and training on a single machine, enabling individual data scientists to:
+The open-source Anaconda Distribution is the easiest way to perform Python/R data science and machine learning on Linux, Windows, and Mac OS X. [8]

+It is the industry standard for developing, testing, and training on a single machine, enabling individual data scientists to:

-    Quickly download 1,500+ Python/R data science packages Manage libraries, dependencies, and environments with Conda Develop and train machine learning and deep learning models with scikit-learn, TensorFlow, and Theano Analyze data with scalability and performance with Dask, NumPy, pandas, and Numba Visualize results with Matplotlib, Bokeh, Datashader, and Holoviews
+    Quickly download 1,500+ Python/R data science packages Manage libraries, dependencies, and environments with Conda Develop and train machine learning and deep learning models with scikit-learn, TensorFlow, and Theano Analyze data with scalability and performance with Dask, NumPy, pandas, and Numba Visualize results with Matplotlib, Seaborn, Bokeh, Datashader, and Holoviews

-Anaconda supports Windows, Mac and Linux.
+Anaconda is free and easy to install, and it offers free community support.

+Anaconda3 includes Python 3.7.

 <https://www.anaconda.com/distribution/>

 <https://docs.anaconda.com/anaconda/>

-Anaconda® is a package manager, an environment manager, a Python/R data science distribution, and a collection of over 1,500+ open source packages.
-Anaconda is free and easy to install, and it offers free community support.
-Anaconda3 includes Python 3.7.

-* NumPy

-To use NumPy [2] on the local machine, I downloaded and installed anaconda package distribution [8], which installs Python [9] and other important Python libraries including NumPy, Pandas, Seaborn, Matplotlib and SciPy (useful for machine learning).

 * Jupyter Notebook